-The order of the court on 21 Mar 2025 (ECF 62) finding that 'No objections were filed.' and accepting the Recommendations of 26 Feb 2025 (ECF 61) was premature as we had not had enough time to respond.
+The order of the court on 21 Mar 2025 (ECF 62) finding that 'No objections were filed.' and accepting the Recommendations of 26 Feb 2025 (ECF 61) was made while we were preparing our objections (which are numerous) to the Findings, Conclusions and Recommendations (ECF 61) and, arguably, the order was premature.